Primary Session Category: Sociology of Health

 Session Code: SoHe1-A

-This session is devoted to discussing sociological – as distinct from psychological, biomedical, or genetic – approaches to addiction.
-It covers many forms of addiction, ranging from research on addictions to alcohol, drugs and gambling, to emerging forms of addiction: for example, addictions to shopping, eating, and sex.
-In this session, we focus on social, cultural, and media influences, and on the social consequences of addiction, including consequences for family, work, school life, and other social institutions.
-Specific themes of interest may include duty of care, promising treatment options, new modes of diagnosis, and the legalization of addictive substances and practices.
-Discussions may also explore the methodological issues involved in the study of addiction, from sampling and recruitment to knowledge translation and policy formation.
+Session Description: This session is devoted to discussing sociological – as distinct from psychological, biomedical, or genetic – approaches to gambling and problem gambling.
+In this session, we focus on social, cultural, and media influences, and on the social consequences of gambling, including consequences for family, work, school life, and other social institutions.
+Specific themes of interest may include duty of care, promising treatment options, and new modes of diagnosis.
+Discussions may also explore the methodological issues involved in the study of gambling or problem gambling, from sampling and recruitment to knowledge translation and policy formation.
 Presenters may also advance policy recommendations to address problems in this area more effectively.

 1. Garry Smith

 Reflections on Canadian Trials Involving a Gambling Addiction Defense

 2. Tara Hahmann

 Conceptualizing the Beliefs of Moderate and Problem Level Slot Machine Gamblers

 The Social Side of the Pathways Model: Examining the importance of social support in a multidisciplinary framework of problem gambling.

 4. Sasha Stark

 Gambling and Community: The Voice of First Nations Youth